TINF17C/Iodd2AmlConverter/README.md

-# AMLRider
+# Iodd2AmlConverter

-Only the pros work here.
+.. in progress